IBM/aspera-cli/docs/README.md

 - `show` : shows the path of `ascp` used
 - `use` : specify the `ascp` path to use
 - `products` : list Aspera transfer products available locally
-- `connect` : list and download connect client versions available on internet
+- `connect` : list and download connect client versions available on the internet

 #### Selection of `ascp` location for [`direct`](#agent-direct) agent